SECONDARY CAMPUS

 If you have trips or camps scheduled, either submit your work in advance or make arrangements with Mrs. Arnold prior to leaving.

-English 12
+English 12 – World Literature

 We will begin this summer by reading portions of some of the oldest known written texts in the world—and two much more recent texts.
 Begin by reading the first 9 chapters of Genesis, hopefully not for the first or the last time.
 After carefully reading Genesis 1-9, you will read two probably less familiar texts, noticing similarities and differences between each and the chapters in Genesis.

 The first is The Magician’s Nephew by C.S.
 Lewis.
 Maybe you read The Chronicles of Narnia as a child (or it was read to you).
 We hope so!
-However, this is the 6th (not the 1st) book in a series that can be read on many levels.
+However, this is the 6th book in a series that can be read on many levels.
 This time, read it like an adult; enjoy the story, but also look for layers of meaning—and, of course, for similarities to Genesis.

 Both of these stories culminate in segments that will be clearly reminiscent of Genesis.
 Be ready to discuss both the obvious similarities and differences, as well as at least one point of comparison that you think others might not have noticed.